We Tested 20+ AI PR Tools, So You Don’t Have To (2025 Update)

 Perplexity is yet another LLM tool, but it acts a little more like a traditional search engine, providing you with citations at the start and then summarizing:

-And according to Datos’ research, Perplexity has even started to surpass ChatGPT despite being a much smaller player.
+According to Datos’ research, Perplexity has even started to surpass ChatGPT, despite being a much smaller player.

 Hypotenuse AI’s press release generator is part of a suite of AI-powered text generation tools.
 Their press release generator page is misleading, so stay with me.